Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Compare quotes from multiple insurers at these key times:

-• Immediately after DUI conviction: Find companies specializing in high-risk drivers
+• Immediately after DUI conviction: Identify companies specializing in high-risk drivers

-• At each renewal period: Rates change frequently for high-risk drivers
+• At each renewal period: Rates change frequently—never assume your current insurer is still the best

-• When SR-22 filing ends: You'll qualify for standard policies again
+• When SR-22 filing ends: You'll qualify for standard policies again, opening up more options

-Don't assume your current insurer offers the best rate.
-Companies that provided competitive rates before your DUI may not be the cheapest option afterward.
-Consider adding uninsured motorist coverage to protect yourself given the higher risk environment.
+Don't assume your pre-DUI insurer still offers the best rate.
+Companies competitive before your conviction may not specialize in high-risk coverage after it.

 Frequently Asked Questions